Kuldīga: History

 The origin of the ancient town Kuldīga can be explained by its location on the crossroads: the waterways of River Venta and land routes joining the Prussian lands with the lower reaches of River Daugava.
 The ancient Kuldiga town of Couronians – a fortified castle mound and a settlement were located 3,5 km to the North down the River Venta on its left bank.
-The castle mound still be seen today.
+The castle mound can still be seen today.
 It is located on a bank of the River Venta on the foreland between the deep gully of the River Veckuldīga and the ancient valley of the Venta.
 The Site of the Castle itself is located in the several hectare wide area, but together with the Old City of Kuldiga – the area of more than ten hectares.
 There might have been a port by the River Veckuldīga.

 On April 19, 1242 the Livonian Order of Knights received the master's permission to build a castle on the banks of River Venta.
 As this is the oldest preserved written document where Kuldiga is mentioned, it is considered to be the year of the foundation of Kuldiga.
 The Castle of the Livonian Order of Knights was built on the left bank of River Venta by the ford, and the dolomite from the riverbed was used as the construction material.
 In 1263, the castle and settlements around it were already mentioned as the town Goldingen, and its rights as for a town were based on Riga city rights.

 On April 28, 1355, the Order's master Goswin von Herike allocated new land areas.
 At the same time he attributed a new privilege to the town, as well as a coat of arms with the image of St. Catherine.
 From 1439 Kuldiga/Goldingen was given a privilege to arrange a market weekly.
 The town was established by joining the three main populated areas: the town, the small village of the castle (town of the Couronians) and the village on the hill (so called "Kalnamiests" in Latvian) (in the area of Kalna iela today).
 The Komtur lived in the Castle of Livonian Order together with his twelve brothers being knights and with so-called stepbrothers who took care of the economic life.
 The Komtur also led the Komturei of Kuldiga, which had also Durbe, Sabile, Skrunda, Aizpute, Alsunga and Saldus along with Kuldiga in possession.